 Each Trainee spends 6-12 months as a Driver/Runner, where, if you prove yourself as an adept team player it is possible to progress through the in-house training structure.
 You may have the opportunity to work with clients such as BSkyB, BBC and ITV, not to mention access to some of the best kit in the business.
 Procam currently have over 4000 pieces of kit in stock, so there is much to learn.
 Usually after 4-5 years in-house with Procam, crew are ready for a successful freelance career.

-We have a systemised training matrix where each trainee is mentored by our Head of Training throughout their employment.
+Procam has a systemised training matrix where each trainee is mentored by the Head of Training throughout their employment.
 Each employee is responsible for their own development and you can progress very quickly at Procam with hard work, determination and a can-do attitude.

-We demand a high level of dedication and passion from our employees and commitment towards delivering first class results.
-Full, clean driving license required.
+The company demands a high level of dedication and passion from its employees and commitment towards delivering first class results.
+A full, clean driving license is required.

 Pro Motion Training offers a range of industry specific and educational short courses.
 These courses will prepare & train you for many different aspects of the television and digital film industry.

-As a leading broadcast equipment rental company, we have a wealth of experience and technical knowledge at our disposal.
-We use these resources to give you practical, hands on training that will enable you to further develop and enhance your skills and increase your knowledge base.
+As a leading broadcast equipment rental company, Pro Motion has a wealth of experience and technical knowledge at our disposal.
+The company uses these resources to give you practical, hands on training that will enable you to further develop and enhance your skills and increase your knowledge base.

-Our classes are small so you will get the most out of the training and we make sure every attendee has their own individual and relevant equipment to train on so you really do get as hands on as you possibly can.
+The classes are small so you will get the most out of the training and every attendee has their own individual and relevant equipment to train on so you really do get as hands on as you possibly can.

 RDF Television runs a prestigious Intern Scheme for people wanting to get into the industry.
-We have a team of five INTERNS at any one time who are given a six month contract; if all goes well, they get an additional two months as a junior researcher or junior coordinator (depending on which path they want to follow) which gives them a solid grounding for their future career.
+It has a team of five interns at any one time who are given a six month contract; if all goes well, they get an additional two months as a junior researcher or junior coordinator (depending on which path they want to follow) which gives them a solid grounding for their future career.

 During the initial six months, the interns' main responsibility is to keep the office running smoothly.
 However, when a production needs a runner, the interns step in.
 This gives the interns valuable experience, as well as building their confidence and highlighting their skills.
-We also give each intern a camera course in their fifth month.
-As you can imagine, this is a much sought after training scheme and we are very selective when choosing candidates.
+Each intern is also given a camera course in their fifth month.

 Please make sure your covering letter is concise and that your CV is clearly laid out and with as much detail on as few pages as possible!